Small changes in an ecosystem can initiate a turbulent chain reaction.

 This is not the only example of such a chain reaction in an ecosystem.
 The absence of large predators in the Netherlands, such as the wolf, has led to the staggering amount of 4000 dear in the dunes to the west of Amsterdam, even though it’s only 34 square kilometer in size.
 Apart from the increased risk for Lyme’s disease, these dear eat everything until a barren landscape is left.
 There’s simply not enough food in such a small nature area for that many dear, which is why many of them die from starvation during the winter.
 Feeding them is possible, but that’s more like fighting the symptom rather than an adequate solution.
 After much debate, it has now been decided that thousands of dear may be shot.

 Nature areas in the Netherlands are rather small of course, and therefore more vulnerable.
 On a larger scale, however, the same processes occur.
 Since the wolf has been reintroduced in Yellowstone Park, in the US, the dear population has been reduces tremendously, which caused a chain reaction on every level of the ecosystem.
 Insects and grasses increased, willow and poplar reestablished, the eagle, beaver and foxes returned, grizzly bears had more food, and the previously menacing population of coyotes has been reduced by the increased competition.

 Some animal species, especially predators, can be essential for the natural balance in an ecosystem.
 Ecosystems that are also essential to people – for clean water and air, and food.
 And although I do not want to downplay the often tense relationship between humans and predators, it must be possible to find a natural balance here as well.

-This text first appeared in Klassekampen on 10 Feb 2017
+This text originally appeared in Klassekampen on 10 February 2017